 “I am anxious”

 “I suffer from anxiety”

-Now these things might be / feel true for you, in fact if you’re saying these things to yourself, it becomes your identity.
-Your subconscious mind listens to you.
+Now these things might be/feel true for you, in fact if you’re saying these things to yourself, it becomes your identity because your subconscious mind listens to you and responds.

-So the first step to inner security is to start speaking your way out of this identity, finding inner security, which you can do with language such as:
+The first step to inner security is to start speaking your way out of this identity towards inner security, which you can do with language such as:

 The reason we encourage this is because even if you experience anxiety, you are so much more than that.
 You are not your anxiety; it be a part of your life experience, but it isn’t you.
 It is a feeling or a behaviour you experience.
 Make sense?

 It is important to start detaching from seeing yourself as a problem.
 The anxiety isn’t there to harm you, any behaviour your mind or body does is trying to do the right thing for you.

 A Life Ladder member we helped last week realised her feeling of anxiety is her reminder she needs to create space for herself to rest a little.
 We helped her to transform some of her anxiety, however she chose to keep some of it because she realised that it isn’t actually a problem if it is trying to help her, the important part is listening to it and as a result identifying what your mind/body is trying to communicate to you.